 The Jawbone: The Strength behind Your Smile

 Your jawbone is the unsung hero of your oral health.
 It is a precious commodity that provides the framework and foundation for your smile.
 It supports your dental roots, and if it starts to recede, you could experience pronounced tooth loss.
 Once bone recession has reached a critical level, you will not have enough support for dental implants or even dentures.

 Thanks to modern technological advancements, inadequate bone volume and density will no longer stand between you and a stronger smile.
-At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Christopher L. Tye, D.D.S., M.D., can perform advanced bone grafting.
+At Texas Oral Surgery Specialists in Colleyville, TX, Dr. Chris L. Tye, MD, DDS, D.D.S., M.D., can perform advanced bone grafting.
 If your jawbone is too thin or too shallow due to a genetic condition, an accident, years of gum disease, or an extracted tooth, he can surgically restructure and reinforce the bone tissue.
 Without surgical intervention, the bone cannot regenerate, and further recession is inevitable.

 Surgical Intervention: Rebuilding Your Foundation

 Bone Grafting – When the height of the bone is too low, Dr. Tye can build on additional bone to restore the vertical dimensions.
 This is especially useful when you have an anatomical defect or you have recently undergone tooth extraction.
 It can also be very beneficial for dental implant placement, since the bone must be deep and dense enough to accommodate the post.

 Ridge Expansion – The width of the jawbone is just as important as the height of the bone.
 By increasing the width of your jaw in certain areas, Dr. Tye can provide greater coverage and protection for your dental roots.
 Ridge expansion can also create a broader and more secure foundation for a removable or implant-supported denture.

 Making It All Possible